What is Structured Education and why is it important?

 The course covers topics such as food and lifestyle choices, and equips participants with the skills and knowledge to manage their diabetes and incorporate their condition into normal life.
 The courses are facilitated in a group setting, where participants have the support of people living with the same condition, and a team of highly knowledgeable Diabetes Nurses, Dietitians, and Podiatrists.

-- Your GP practice is within the Harrogate and Rural District CCG postcode
+- Your GP practice is within Humber and North Yorkshire ICB

 - You have been diagnosed with Type 2 diabetes within the last 6 months